The Ultimate Holiday Breakup Survival Guide

 Here are thoughtful ideas for giving back to individuals:

-• Make something homemade, such as cookies or bread
+Make something homemade, such as baked goods or a craft

 For community-focused contributions, consider: